mo-rahimi/Deep-Learning-for-Meteorological-Forecasting/README.md

 9. Daily maximum mean UV index     [Link to Hong Kong Government portal](https://data.gov.hk/en-data/dataset/hk-hko-rss-daily-maximum-mean-uv-index)
 10. Daily mean wind speed          [Link to Hong Kong Government portal](https://data.gov.hk/en-data/dataset/hk-hko-rss-daily-mean-wind-speed)

-### Date Handling
-The `Date` column was created by combining the `year`, `month`, and `day` columns into a single datetime object, which serves as the primary key for merging datasets.

 ### Error Resolution
 Errors were encountered due to incorrect date values in some datasets.
 The problematic `df_mean_pressure` DataFrame was identified, and entries outside the valid date range (2000-01-01 to 2023-12-31) were removed.

-### Nan Value Imputation
-Missing values were addressed by calculating the mean of adjacent values and filling in gaps, resulting in a clean dataset for analysis.
+If you try to work with individual datasets rather than the cleaned one, you will encounter many issues that need to address, but one of them is

+I encountered errors due to incorrect date values in some rows.
+It appears that the issue lies in one of the data frames where a month has more rows than it should, such as having 30 rows for a 29-day month.
+To resolve the issue, I need to identify the problematic data frame and correct the problem.
+Since there are 14 datasets with over 300,000 rows in total, I believe it would be more efficient to create the date column for each data frame individually as below (The snipped code picture is removed due to limitation in length snipped code 87 to 94).
+Finally I realised that data frame "df_mean_pressure" has the problem, below I will try to remove the early month as possibly they have the problems.
+In the stage I want just keep the data points from ` 2000-01-01` to `2023-12-31`, so I will do as below:

-## Data Cleaning for LSTM
+## Data Preprocessing

 ### Datetime Indexing
 The `Date` column was converted to a datetime object and set as the index, while the original `Date` column was dropped.

+To combine the "year", "month", and "day" columns into a single "date" column with a datetime type, I will use the function below:
+This function checks if the "year", "month", and "day" columns exist in each DataFrame.
+If they do, it creates a new "date" column by combining these columns using `pd.to_datetime()`, which converts the combined columns into a datetime type.
+Then, it removes the original "year", "month", and "day" columns using `drop()`, and sets the "date" column as the index.

 ### Cyclical Feature Encoding
-New columns representing the cyclical nature of time (`Year sin` and `Year cos`) were created to help the model understand seasonal patterns.
+New columns representing the cyclical nature of time (`Year sin` and `Year cos`) were created to help the model understand seasonal patterns, which is essencial for for time series prediction.

 ### Wind Vector Calculation
 Wind direction was transformed into x and y components (`mean_wind_x` and `mean_wind_y`) to improve the input representation of wind data.